morris/nito/README.md

 </div>
 ```

-We can now add behavior by defining simple functions accepting jQuery objects.
+We can now add behavior by defining *mount* functions.
-These *mount* functions can do anything to setup the behavior but should
+These functions can do anything to setup behavior
-follow a few conventions:
+but should follow a few conventions:

 - Minimize state and keep it outside the DOM
 - Only do DOM manipulation on an `update` event
-- Make the `update` handler *pure*, e.g. independent of prior state and complete
+- Make the `update` handler *pure*, i.e. independent of prior state and complete
 - Change state on application events and trigger updates with `.update()`

 ```js